Last edited 04/25/2023

 Certified Reiki II Practitioner

-Master of Science in Mental Health Counseling - Bay Path University
+Master of Science in Mental Health Counseling - Bay Path University, Master of Science in Clinical Mental Health Counseling, 2014

 I offer a unique experience, I am an intuitive counselor using many different modalities.
 I offer close to two decades of experience working and aiding people reach recovery from substance abuse, trauma, anxiety and depression.
 My mixed approach is flexible to your needs, meeting you "where they are at" in current time and space, while holding your history and process to aid you in self exploration and a deeper knowing while providing you a safe space to do that.